 One final note that may be a red flag for you: Due to the electricity in this base, this isn’t dishwasher-safe.
-However, I’ve found my mug is incredibly easy to clean by hand and, in the year that I’ve used it, it still looks brand new.
+However, I’ve found my mug is incredibly easy to clean by hand and, in the two years that I’ve used it, it still looks brand new.

-After a year of using the Ember Mug, I struggle to remember what it was like before I had it.
+After two years of using the Ember Mug, I struggle to remember what it was like before I had it.
 It has been a complete game-changer for my day-to-day coffee consumption, and I wholeheartedly think it’s worth the money.
 For warm beverage loyalists, this mug is a fantastic investment.

 A Cheaper Solution That I’ve Also Used